Does Weed Have Calories?

 On the other hand, cannabis-infused products like edibles and beverages can indeed contain a significant number of calories.
 These products are often formulated with additional ingredients, such as sugars, fats, and oils, to enhance flavor and potency.
 So, eating a bunch of edibles or drinking cannabis-infused drinks may contribute to a notable calorie intake, depending on the specific product and its ingredients.

 Even so, the number of calories in cannabis-infused products can vary widely, just like any other food or beverage.
-Therefore, you'll need to be mindful of portion sizes and read product labels carefully to understand the nutritional information and calorie content if you want to both enjoy cannabis while counting your calories.
+Therefore, you'll need to be mindful of portion sizes and read product labels carefully to understand the nutritional information and calorie content if you want to enjoy cannabis while counting your calories.

 Does the Method of Consumption Affect Calories from Cannabis?